By Sam Collentine, Meteorologist Updated 2 months ago September 22, 2023

 This incredible amount of snow is due to very cold air moving over the Sea of Japan from Asia, combining to create powerful sea-effect snow bands, that eventually interact with the mountain terrain of western Hokkaido.
 This, in turn, gives Hokkaido during the month of January the crown as the best bet for deep powder skiing anywhere in the world.
 Hence the hashtag #Japanuary that you often see on Instagram.

 My two trips took place during the second half of January and the first half of February and those experiences brought quite an array of weather and ski conditions.

 The first trip from February 4th through the 17th, 2016 brought one clear day, two rainy days, one zero-visibility day, and multiple powder days.
 This trip showed that even though it seems like it never stops snowing on Hokkaido, the weather can change and provide less-than-ideal ski conditions.

-OpenSnow is home to 10-Day Forecasts for every ski area on Hokkaido and the rest of Japan.
-But unlike North America, only a few of the areas report snow totals so keep an eye on Niseko Avalanche Information and Snow Japan for the latest snow report updates
+OpenSnow is home to 10-day snow forecasts for every ski area on Hokkaido and the rest of Japan.
+But unlike North America, only a few of the areas report snow totals so keep an eye on Niseko Avalanche Information and Snow Japan for the latest snow report updates.

 There are 98 ski areas located across the entire island of Hokkaido.

 Lift tickets are typically $30-50 USD for a full day but you can also purchase 3-hour, 4-hour, and 6-hour lift tickets at most resorts.
 The 3-4 hour lift ticket option is great if you have the energy to ski the resort in the morning and take a few backcountry laps in the afternoon!